ministryofjustice/hmpps-book-secure-move-frameworks/frameworks/person-escort-record/README.md

 Supported validations:

 - `required` - mark a question as mandatory.
 For radios or checkboxes it will require at least one option to be selected, for text or textarea questions it will require at least 1 character

+- `min_length` - mark the minimum length of items required for a question with a response of type list.
+This validation requires an extra `value` option which specifies the length as an integer.
+If not specified defaults to `0`.
+- `max_length` - mark the maximum length of items required for a question with a response of type list.
+This validation requires an extra `value` option which specifies the length as an integer.
+If not specified defaults to infinite.

 ## Markdown support